 Waterbrushes are not necessary, but I wanted to talk about them here.

-You even can fill the handle with ink for lettering.
+You can even fill the handle with ink for lettering.

 Paintbrush Care